Illya Shevtsov

-Illya Shevtsov (Ілля Сергійович Шевцов; born 13 April 2000) is a Ukrainian professional footballer who plays for Desna Chernihiv.
+Illya Shevtsov (Ілля Сергійович Шевцов; born 13 April 2000) is a Ukrainian professional footballer who plays as a midfielder.

 Club career

 Krystal Kherson

 Shevtsov started his professional career at age 15, playing in the Ukrainian Second League for Krystal Kherson.
 He made his league debut for the club on 8 August 2015 as a substitute against Real Pharma Odesa.

 Shakhtar Donetsk

 In December 2016, he signed with Shakhtar Donetsk, where he played mainly for the under-19 team.

+On loan to Krystal Kherson

+In summer 20218 he moved back on loan to Krystal Kherson in Ukrainian Second League.

 Desna 2 Chernihiv

 In 2019, Shevtsov signed with Desna-2 Chernihiv, the reserve team of Desna Chernihiv of the Ukrainian Premier League.
 On 13 March 2020, he scored five goals in a match against Lviv 2, on his way to becoming the top scorer of the 2019–20 Ukrainian Under-21 Championship.

 Desna Chernihiv

 In summer 2020, Shevtsov was on the first team of Desna Chernihiv, for their Europa League third qualifying round match against VfL Wolfsburg, appearing in the second half as a substitute.

 On 24 October, he scored his first goal for Desna Chernihiv, in a 2–0 victory over Olimpik Donetsk.